kondukto-io/kdt/README.md

 To restart a scan, you can use of the following:

-- using id of the scan: `kdt scan -s 5da6cafa5ab6e436faf643dc`
+- id of the scan: `kdt scan -s 5da6cafa5ab6e436faf643dc`

-- using the project's name and one of scan tools: `kdt scan -p ExampleProject -t ExampleTool`
+- project and tool names: `kdt scan -p ExampleProject -t ExampleTool`

 ## Command Line Flags
 KDT has several helpful flags to manage scans.